AjayKumarGogineni/vlm-inference/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Download the dataset of TikTok videos and audio transcripts from the Google drive link ([Google Drive](https://drive.google.com/drive/folders/1ZexqdCYpCQPpSjxL38Y8NpvPNCz_lJwH?usp=drive_link))and place them in the `data/inputs/videos/` and `data/inputs/audio_transcripts/` directory respectively.
+4. Download the dataset of TikTok videos and audio transcripts from the Google drive link ([Google Drive](https://drive.google.com/drive/folders/1ZexqdCYpCQPpSjxL38Y8NpvPNCz_lJwH?usp=drive_link))and place them in the `data/inputs/videos/` and `data/inputs/audio_transcripts/` directories respectively.
-5. Update the paths in config.py to point to the correct input and output directories.
+5. Update the paths in config.py to point to the correct input and output directories if required.
+The current pipeline will save the outputs in `data/outputs/` directory by default
 6. Run main.py to execute the video summarization pipeline.
 The pipeline processes each video sequentially, generates a summary and category for each video, and saves the results to a CSV file.
 It also records inference times and evaluation metrics.
 ```bash
 python main.py